HSF/prmon/README.md

 To build prmon with profiling set one of the CMake variables `PROFILE_GPROF` or `PROFILE_GPERFTOOLS` to `ON`.
 This enables GNU prof profiling or gperftools profiling, respectively.
+If your gperftools are in a non-standard place, pass a hint to CMake using `Gperftools_ROOT_DIR`.

 # Copyright